 In case the creator of the trust is incapacitated or passes away, it has instructions to let a successor trustee gain initiative.
 Typically, the deceased will be the original trustee, but once he or she passes away, or is incapacitated, then the power and responsibility will transfer to the person or the trustees (if there’s more than one) named as successor trustee(s) and in whom the original creator designated to carry out his or her wishes.

 A Living Trust Provides Certainty and Peace of Mind.
 When drawn up correctly, a living trust sets out a clear plan to deal with all of your assets.
 This can help prevent you from unintentionally disinheriting someone, can help you provide care for a loved one with special needs into the future, and even protect assets from certain people.

 All of these things can give you peace of mind now, knowing that your estate will be handled exactly as you wish.
-The existence of the trust can also provide certainty and comfort to your loved ones during an already stressful time because you've laid everything out for them.
+The existence of a trust can also provide certainty and comfort to your loved ones during an already stressful time because you've laid everything out for them.

 Living Trusts - Contact Us Now

-I pride myself with following a strong sense of duty to my clients while also treating them with professionalism, care, compassion, and respect.
+I pride myself on following a strong sense of duty to my clients while also treating them with professionalism, care, compassion, and respect.
 I am a long-time specialist when it comes to trust and estate planning and want to take the stress out of end-of-life planning.